CoDeConf/CoDeOSL15/program/index.md

 A talk about the challenges and experiences for Atmel when moving from a Waterfall model to a DevOps model with Continuous Deployment, when doing software development in a global company.

-## What does continuous delivery demand of me as a person?
+## What does Continuous Delivery demand of me as a person?
 {: #demand}

 ######[Mark Coleman]({{site.root}}/speakers#mcoleman), Implicit- Explicit

 Anyone looking to learn more about Continuous Delivery can find reams of information; from tooling to organisational design, it seems that all topics are covered by an ever growing  amount of information in books and online.
-Over the last 5 years I've introduced continuous delivery to several teams, and in every  single project, the biggest hurdle to be overcome is not one of insufficient knowledge, but  one of personality.
-Quite simply, if your team were already mature enough to implement continuous delivery,  and if continuous delivery were the solution to a problem they were facing, they would have  already implemented it.
-If you're struggling to implement continuous delivery then, that can only tell you one of two  things: 1.
+Over the last 5 years I've introduced Continuous Delivery to several teams, and in every single project, the biggest hurdle to be overcome is not one of insufficient knowledge, but one of personality.
+Quite simply, if your team were already mature enough to implement Continuous Delivery, and if Continuous Delivery were the solution to a problem they were facing, they would have already implemented it.
+If you're struggling to implement Continuous Delivery then, that can only tell you one of two things: 1.
 Your team is not mature enough.
 2. Continuous Delivery is not the solution to your problem.
-In this talk we will assume that continuous delivery is the solution to your problem and will  discover through various stories which character traits should be present in your team  members if they are to build and deliver cutting edge software.
+In this talk we will assume that Continuous Delivery is the solution to your problem and will discover through various stories, which character traits should be present in your team members if they are to build and deliver cutting edge software.
 We will conclude with suggestions on how to build such a team.
-This is a non-technical talk for anyone who is managing, or is a member of, a team who are  trying to implement continuous delivery.
+This is a non-technical talk for anyone who is managing, or is a member of, a team who are trying to implement Continuous Delivery.

 ## Making the Case for Review
 {: #making}